Dipankar Banik

 • Reading Anthropic and OpenAI research as it ships

-• Watching Coding agents and MCP reshape the developer loop
+• Evaluating Coding agents and MCP in the development workflow

 Looking for